kyma-project/kyma/components/central-application-gateway/README.md

 The Central Application Gateway has the following parameters:
 - **disableLegacyConnectivity** is the flag for disabling the default legacy mode and enabling the Compass mode.
 The default value is `false`.
-- **proxyPort** is the port that acts as a proxy for the calls from services and Functions to an external solution.
+- **proxyPort** is the port that acts as a proxy for the calls from services and Functions to an external solution in the default standalone (legacy) mode.
 The default port is `8080`.
+- **proxyPortCompass** is the port that acts as a proxy for the calls from services and Functions to an external solution in the Compass mode.
+The default port is `8082`.
 - **externalAPIPort** is the port that exposes the API which allows checking the component status.
 The default port is `8081`.
 - **application** is the Application name used to write and read information about services.
 The default Application is `default-ec`.
 - **namespace** is the Namespace in which the Central Application Gateway is deployed.
 The default Namespace is `kyma-system`.